gwalkey/SSAS_DW_Logins/Project_Code/Setup.md

 When the server lays down the XEL file every day, your file-copy PoSH script will also<br> need to be updated to use the same path but using a UNC syntax:

-In the XE Session below, edit the SET filename= section:
+In the XE Session below, edit the '''SET filename=''' section:

 <pre>
 CREATE EVENT SESSION [Logins] ON SERVER